Top Reasons to Attend Kiwanis Holiday Lights

 At the entrances to the park, Kiwanis Holiday Lights accepts cash and check donations written out to Kiwanis Holiday Lights.
 The funds we collect help cover operational costs as well help support the 60 nonprofits that provide volunteers that help with set-up, tear-down and running the event each year.

 Kiwanis Holiday Lights also accepts donations of non-perishable items including food and personal care items for the 20 area food shelves that participate in Kiwanis Holiday Lights each year.
 Great donation items are: cereal, pasta, macaroni & cheese, canned items, juice, boxed main dishes, diapers and personal care items.
 Toy donations are not accepted.

 A Glorious Parade of Lights

 Once Thanksgiving ends, the holiday festivities are in full swing.
 Starting the day after Thanksgiving, Mankato will host its opening ceremony and kickoff parade.
 The parade will start promptly at Mound Avenue, where you’ll marvel at the impressive collection of illuminated floats and lavishly designed costumes.
-The parade is organized by the local Mankato Area Derby Girls.
 For a comfortable viewing experience, bring your lawn chairs and blankets, and a nearby warming house will be available if you wish to take a break from the cold.
-The parade will end with a lighting ceremony, where you can watch the entire area flicker with over 1.5 million holiday lights.
+The parade will end with a lighting ceremony, where you can watch the entire area flicker with over 1.8 million holiday lights.
 After the parade, take the kids to meet Santa.
 Then, let them skate the night away at the skating rink warming house; make sure they bring their own skates!